Onitsiky/poja-cli/README.md

 --ssm-subnet2-id=/poja/subnet/private2/id
 ```

-### Do not create a new Postgres
+### Configure your database

+Use `--with-database=posgres|sqlite|none`.
-Use `--with-postgres=false`.
-Handy if you want to use an already existing Postgres, that you will manually reference through custom Java env vars.
+In particular, `none` is handy if you want to use an already existing Postgres, that you will manually reference through custom Java env vars.

 ### Use custom/additional Java deps